Action items: Definition, how to write, and examples

 Action items keep team members accountable

-Often, there are many decisions made during a meeting.
-Action items can help you capture the to-dos associated with these decisions in real-time while you’re discussing them.
-Having a dedicated person in charge of creating an action item list and following up with task owners after the meeting ensures that the entire team knows exactly what tasks they’re responsible for.
-If you use project management software, you can also automate action items, assigning them to respective team members in real-time as the meeting progresses.
+Action items help you capture the to-dos associated with meeting decisions in real time as you discuss them.
+Assigning a dedicated person to create the action item list and follow up with task owners ensures the entire team knows exactly what they're responsible for.
+If you use project management software, you can also automate this process, assigning action items to team members as the meeting progresses.

 inline-zoom-screenshot-2x